Check Out Our Seasonal Specials right arrow

 • Watch for aluminum oxide UV coatings (industry standard) if you’re trying to steer clear of heavy metals.
 Companies like Green Building Supply have a host of pre-vetted healthier options.

-Image of a person changing a filter in their home ventilation system.
-Helpful for minimizing mycotoxins.
+person changing a filter in their home ventilation system

 2. Ventilation